Terminator Genisys: Future War

-Terminator Genisys: Future War is a mobile MMO strategy video game created by Plarium in cooperation with Skydance Media.
-The events of the game take place in the post-apocalyptic universe of the Terminator Genisys film.
-The game was announced on June 28, 2016 and released on May 18, 2017 on the iOS App Store and Google Play.
+Terminator Genisys: Future War was a 2017 mobile MMO strategy video game created by Plarium in cooperation with Skydance Media.
+The events of the game take place in a post-apocalyptic future years after the events of the Terminator Genisys film.
+Originally developed as a sequel film, the game was released on May 18, 2017 on the iOS App Store and Google Play.
 It uses Plarium's usual model of free to play, with some in-game features and upgrades available to purchase.

 Gameplay

 In Terminator Genisys: Future War, players construct buildings, improve their base, train their troops, upgrade their leader, and create and develop clans.
 In total, 48 unit types are available to the player (24 for each faction).
 They are divided into six classes: infantry, cavalry, aviation, spy drones, assault and siege troops.

 In-game processes are initiated by using the following resources: energy, iridium, materials, ammo, fuel and the special in-game currency, technology points.
 These technology points can also be used to speed up an active process.
 To obtain resources, players need to construct special buildings or send their units to resource locations.
 As the game progresses, the cost and length of in-game processes increase accordingly.

 The strategic aim for players in a clan is to capture the time machine, a special location at the center of each dimension.